 Ms. Zagorski is also an entrepreneur.
 She owned and operated a community based, full-service cafe and concierge in the Berkeley Heights train station, integrating her service skills with her creativity and business sense.

-She currently volunteers for the Community Service Association of New Providence and works as a consultant to Soup Kitchen 411.
+She currently volunteers for the Community Service Association of New Providence, is President of the Thomas I. Glasser Memorial Scholarship Fund, Inc., and works as a consultant to Soup Kitchen 411.

 "I worked in public health for over 20 years.
 During that time I witnessed the crazy amount of food that is being wasted in our country.
 I also worked on many cases that involved people, families, in need.
 Most recently, I was outraged to learn of how many school systems have gotten rid of their cafeteria services and that families must now pay for lunches that are delivered from restaurants to the schools.
 Children that are hungry at school is not acceptable to me and I wanted to find a way to help.
 Volunteering for Soup Kitchen 411 special events was my first step.
 Now, as the part-time program coordinator, I work to make connections between those that have and those that need.
 My background in public health helps to make these connections as well as to plan public outreach programs and to write grant proposals for the organization."